Best Christmas Lights Displays in Champaign, Urbana, Mahomet, Monticello, Rantoul, Tuscola, Paxton, and MORE!

 The Myers House, 1002 Country Squire Drive, Urbana is part of this area.
 Check out Santa’s sleigh and reindeer, one of the best features.
 The display starts December 1 until January 1; lights come on around sundown till 10pm.

-(confirmed) Countryside Christmas Lights, 1909 Brownfield Road, Urbana: Thanks to some last minute tinkering, this display will indeed return for 2022! (see our story on this show.)
-The lights are not be physically on the house, but rather setup in the yard on the property, which is located north of I-74.
+Countryside Christmas Lights, 1909 Brownfield Road, Urbana: Thanks to some last minute tinkering, this display will indeed return for 2022!
+(See our story on this show.)
+The lights are not physically on the house, but rather set up in the yard on the property, which is located north of I-74.
 It is small, but DEFINITELY mighty – 3,000 lights set to music including an amazing Star Wars number complete with light saber battle, Panic at the Disco’s Into the Unknown, and traditional and contemporary holiday medleys.
 (We might gush about the color palette of the lights because we’re nerdy like that.)

 - This show has something unique about it – viewers can control it!
 That’s right, grab your smartphone and scan the QR code provided, and it will take you to a website where you can see the different options for shows and pick one.